pvcraven/arcade_book/source/chapters/02_drawing/drawing.rst

     :linenos:
     :emphasize-lines: 13

 Try running the code above.
 It kind-of works.
-If you have fast eyes, you might see the window pop open.
-But then our program is done!
-We've run out of code to execute.
-So the window closes.
+If you have fast eyes, and a slow computer you might see the window pop open, then immediately close.
+If your computer is fast, you won't see anything at all because the window closes too fast.
+Why does it close?
+Because our program is done!
+We've ran out of code to execute.

-For us to keep the window open, we need to pause until the user hits the close button.
+To keep the window open, we need to pause until the user hits the close button.
 To do this, we'll use the ``run`` command in the Arcade library.
 The ``run`` command takes no parameters, but even if a function doesn't take parameters, you still need to use parenthesis.